-Remuneration: The annual remuneration is £10,000.
+REMUNERATION: The annual remuneration is £10,000.
 The appointee will be eligible for travel and subsistence costs necessarily incurred on OLC business at rates set centrally by the LSB.
 As the LSB employs and pays OLC Members its expenses policy applies to claims by the OLC Chair and members.

-Conflicts of Interest: All candidates will be asked to disclose any actual, potential or perceived conflict of interest, and these will be discussed with the candidate to establish whether and what action is needed to avoid a conflict or the perception of a conflict.
+CONFLICTS OF INTEREST: All candidates will be asked to disclose any actual, potential or perceived conflict of interest, including political activity, and these will be discussed with the candidate to establish whether and what action is needed to avoid a conflict or the perception of a conflict.

-Standards in public life: Each Board member must ensure that during the period of their tenure they are committed to and conduct themselves in accordance with the seven principles of public life.
+STANDARDS IN PUBLIC LIFE: Each Board member must ensure that during the period of their tenure they are committed to and conduct themselves in accordance with Nolan's seven principles of public life.